 AboutMargarita Gokun Silver is a freelance writer, an essayist, and a novelist.

-Margarita's essay collection I NAMED MY DOG PUSHKIN is forthcoming from Hachette UK/Thread in July 2021.
-Margarita's writing has appeared in The New York Times, BBC, The Wall Street Journal, NPR, The Washington Post, The Atlantic, The Forward, The Guardian, The Christian Science Monitor, Smithsonian, Vox, The Writer's Digest, Haaretz, The Tablet, Saveur, Hakai Magazine, The Jewish Journal, Ozy, Quartz, The Billfold, ExtraCrispy, and Hemispheres among others.
-When she isn't writing, Margarita paints and her paintings have been published in many literary and art journals. |
+Margarita is the author of the award-winning I NAMED MY DOG PUSHKIN (AND OTHER IMMIGRANT TALES) essay collection, published by Thread, an imprint of Hachette UK.
+She was the runner-up in the 2022 Kellogg College (University of Oxford) Creative Writing Competition for her one-act play Tanya.
+Margarita's writing has appeared in The New York Times, BBC, The Wall Street Journal, NPR, The Washington Post, The Atlantic, BBC, The Forward, The Guardian, The Christian Science Monitor, and Smithsonian among others.
+For a full list of publications please click here.
+When she isn't writing, Margarita paints and her paintings have been published in many literary and art journals.
+For editorial or rights inquiries please contact Steve Ross Agency.
+UPCOMING WORKSHOPS: A personal essay workshop in North Devon, UK - August 5-9, 2024.
+Spaces are limited. |

 News

-- Out on July 29, 2021 - I NAMED MY DOG PUSHKIN (AND OTHER IMMIGRANT TALES) - a collection of essays on how to be an immigrant and a woman in a world that often (let's be honest, pretty much most of the time) doesn't appreciate either
+- I NAMED MY DOG PUSHKIN (AND OTHER IMMIGRANT TALES) - a collection of essays on how to be an immigrant and a woman in a world that often (let's be honest, pretty much most of the time) doesn't appreciate either

 - Won a Narratively contest for a story to be printed on their very first tote bag